Article_Banner_Trust_in_the_food_system.webp

 Why Trust In Our Food System Matters

 Trust is very personal, and we all define it a little bit differently.
 Most often, we associate trust with our closest friends and family.
 Yet, those are not the only people to give our trust.
-We trust the local bakery to have our favourite bread, we trust the supermarket to always have stocked shelves and we trust that our food system can provide safe and nutritious food for us.
+We trust the local bakery to have our favourite bread, we trust the supermarket to always have stocked shelves, and we trust that our food system can provide safe and nutritious food for us.
 Or do we?

-The Oxford dictionary defines trust as “the belief that somebody/something is good, sincere, honest, etc. and will not try to harm or trick you”.1
+The Oxford Dictionary defines trust as “the belief that somebody/something is good, sincere, honest, etc. and will not try to harm or trick you”.1

 Why is trust so important for our food system?

-It is only when we trust our food system and the actors within it, that we can make choices leading us to a more sustainable food system.
+It is only when we trust our food system and the actors within it that we can make choices leading us to a more sustainable food system.
 For example, if we don’t trust that sustainability labels are actually backed by sustainable practices, we might not buy those products nor feel generally empowered and capable of contributing to a more sustainable world.
 Consumer demand can drive production, so in theory, the more that consumers purchase sustainably backed products, the more products will be produced sustainably.

 Despite us all ‘voting with our dollar’ when deciding what product to buy, not enough of us feel that our purchasing decisions carry any significant weight.
-We might even feel that none of the options available to us are worth our vote because we lack trust in our food system.
+We might even feel that none of the options available are worth our vote because we lack trust in our food system.
 Therefore, we often leave any considerations that do not directly affect us out of our decision-making, for example food safety affects us directly whereas sustainability doesn’t necessarily.

 What influences trust in the food system?